CUSO Concerto / Aria Competition

-A. Age—The competition is open to two categories of students: high school students and Clemson University students.
-University students must be enrolled full-time during the fall 2021 term.
+A. Age—The competition is open to Clemson University students.
+University students must be enrolled full-time during the fall 2023 term.
 Winners from previous CU Orchestra Young Artist Concerto/Aria Competitions are ineligible to apply.

-C. Winner(s)—One or two performers will be selected to perform with the orchestra, regardless of whether they are high school or Clemson University students.
+B. Winner(s)—One or two performers will be selected to perform with the orchestra.
 Winners must perform the audition work.
 In the event a winner is unable to fulfill his/her obligations, the finalist awarded Honorable Mention will be invited to perform if at all possible.
 Winner(s) will also receive a $200 scholarship award.

 D. Music—Applicants may submit any work, pending availability of the music and feasibility of its performance as determined by the conductor of the Clemson University Symphony Orchestra.
 The conductor must approve the work before an application and recording are submitted (see below).
 The following works are acceptable: